 My son was aching to use this crinkly red paper that came in a gift basket last week.
-So I gathered it and some other random red materials for some “messy art” which is my son’s name for a collage.
+So I gathered it and some other random red materials for some “messy art” which is my son’s name for a collage, which turned into this heart craft for toddlers.
 He loves pretending he is a garbage truck dumping the materials into the landfill.
 I am all for pretend play during art time!
 Collages are a fun way to use up scraps, and make beautiful art.

 - Gather your materials.
 You will need some cardboard, scissors, a marker, glue , red paint and /or glitter glue, and a mix of red materials like tissue paper, foam, construction paper and fun red paper like these fillers.